 The pandemic has brought about challenges to every organization, forcing them to reexamine their business models and operations.
 But it has also shown their resilience.
 As retailers and brands look to pave the path forward, they need to continually adapt and keep a critical eye on what’s working and what’s not.

 How do retail marketers keep online momentum going as physical stores continue to reopen?
 They are leaning into digital to maintain customer engagement and drive growth by enhancing proven strategies like SMS and email.
 This omnichannel approach uses targeted messages, tailoring relevant content to timely consumer trends.

 As the need for ecommerce grew, so too did the number of retailers stepping into email marketing for the first time, while others tried to squeeze even more out of the channel.
 But how did COVID-19 impact the way consumers respond to email marketing, and what can retailers learn from it?
 Here are some takeaways.

 With a critical eye on spending, many brands are leaning on simple, effective and timely marketing campaigns.
-This is exactly what you should be doing.
+This strategy is exactly what you should be doing.
 Understanding which marketing channels give the biggest bang for the buck can go a long way.
-Here are a 3 easy marketing strategies that will help your business now.
+Here are 3 easy marketing strategies that will help your business now.